 What are some of the consequences of unemployment, socially and otherwise?
-Learn the answer in the short online course Consequences of Unemployment.
+Learn the answer in the short online module Consequences of Unemployment.

-Also view our online course The Story of Unemployment.
-This course consolidates all of the Unemployment Short Courses into one online course.
+Also view our online module The Story of Unemployment.
+This module consolidates all of the Unemployment Short Modules into one online module.